Phone data-leak company: No record of location-data abuse

 LocationSmart touts itself as the "world's largest location-as-service company."
 It says it obtains location information from all major U.S. and Canadian wireless companies, with 95 percent coverage.

-Sprint said it doesn't allow sharing of location information without individual consent or a lawful order such as a warrant.
-T-Mobile did not respond to a request for comment.
+Representatives for AT&T and Sprint said they allow sharing of location information without individual consent or a lawful order such as a warrant.

 Gigi Sohn, a former top aide at the Federal Communications Commission during the Obama administration, said user location data has been at high risk since last year.
 That's when Congress repealed FCC privacy rules barring mobile wireless carriers from sharing or selling it without customers' express "opt-in" consent.

-Note: This story has been corrected to assign proper attribution of a company comment to T-Mobile.